taimoorkhan-nlp/edit_distance_toolkit/README.md

 # Analyzing Text Similarity and Distortion Using Edit Distance
 ## Description
-This method can be used to estimate how similar or dissimilar two texts representing two dialects of language, definitions of similar concepts across different disciplines or same news from two media sources are.
+This method calculates edit distance between two texts to estimate how similar or dissimilar two texts representing two dialects of language, definitions of similar concepts across different disciplines or same news from two media sources are.
 Additionally the method also helps to distor text (using insertion, deletion, substitution and transposition operations) with personal information.
 The method offers 3 edit distance variants (__Simple edit distance__, __Levenshtein edit distance__ and __Damerau-levenshtein edit distance__) and has the following operations:

 - simple edit distance between two texts (at word level)